Share the gift of Inspiration

 Public and Private Events

-Over the past 25 years as a percussionist, lecturer, teacher and storyteller, Baba Kwasi served as a folklorist with the Northeast Texas Library System “NETLS” and with Bigthought's Thriving Minds (formally Young Audiences).
-Baba also served as a board member and folklorist for the Dallas - Ft.
+Simultaneously, Baba Kwasi has dedicated himself to the arts as a percussionist, lecturer, teacher, and storyteller.
+He served as a folklorist with the Northeast Texas Library System (NETLS) and Bigthought's Thriving Minds (formerly Young Audiences).
+Additionally, Baba has contributed as a board member and folklorist for the Dallas-Ft.
 Worth International Community Alliance and the Dallas-Ft.
 Worth International African Leadership Council.

-Baba Kwasi has appeared on various TV and cable programs and a frequent guest on the Houston based Pan African Journal, a Pacifica Network radio broadcast hosted by Akua Holt.
-Baba also conducts public speaking, life coaching, cultural enrichment programs and interactive team building presentations for corporations, churches, organizations and schools throughout the United States.
+Baba Kwasi's impact extends beyond performance and folklore; he has made appearances on various TV and cable programs and was a frequent guest on Houston-based Pan African Journal, hosted by Akua Holt.
+He engages in public speaking, life coaching, cultural enrichment programs, and interactive team-building presentations nationwide for corporations, churches, organizations, universities and schools.

 Achieve, Inspire, Motivate (A.I.M.
 High)